 12. ROOFERS SHOW URGENCY TO CHEAT HOMEOWNERS

 The contingency agreement is the key document they want you to sign to lock you into their trap.
 You should stay away from any roofer who wants you to sign something urgently or immediately perform tarp repairs.

 Honest roofing contractors should always give you time to consult with your insurance provider on your own, review facts and figures and then decide when and how you want to proceed with filing an insurance claim to replace your roof.

 13. FRAUDULENT ROOFING COMPANIES USE SUBCONTRACTORS

-90% of Dallas Fort Worth roofers really have no choice but to use subcontractors to complete the jobs they sale.
+99% of Dallas Fort Worth roofers really have no choice but to use subcontractors to complete the jobs they sale.

 They also have no real vested interest in your home and have nothing to lose if the project is poorly done or if they decide to simply walk off the job in the middle of the project.

 14. ROOFERS SOMETIMES DAMAGE YOUR ROOF DURING ROOF INSPECTION

 Remember what we said earlier about door knockers or contractors that come to your home or call you uninvited?